 SEA equipment is expected to remain at school.
 Under exceptional circumstances, special arrangements can be made with Learning Support Services to allow the equipment to go home.
-In the circumstances where a student has been granted permission to take the equipment home, the principal of the school will work with the parent / guardian to ensure that the required information and documentation is gathered to align with the District procedure.
-When equipment is authorized for use outside of the school setting, the parent / guardian assumes responsibilities for the equipment.
-The District is not responsible, nor will it cover the cost of loss or damaged SEA equipment while off school premises.
-All SEA equipment must be returned to the school in June of each year for storage.
+In the circumstances where a student has been granted permission to take the equipment home, the principal of the school will work with the parent / caregiver to ensure that the required information and documentation is